• EEA geospatial data catalogue

 Other constraints

-Copyright statement should acknowledge the data sources: Intergovernmental Panel on Climate Change (IPCC), Antarctic Climate & Ecosystems Cooperative Research Centre, as well as the EEA Copyright Notice ( https://www.eea.europa.eu/legal/copyright).
+Copyright holder: European Environment Agency (EEA) and for data sources: Intergovernmental Panel on Climate Change (IPCC), Antarctic Climate & Ecosystems Cooperative Research Centre.

 English